DaniDevOfficial/NativeWish/README.md

 ##### How will the app be tested?
 Test Methods:
-- Blackbox Tests: Functional tests without knowledge of the internal code
-- Whitebox Tests: Unit tests using Jest
-- Manual Tests: Tests on smartphones
+- Manual Tets: Tests on smartphones

 ##### Test Cases
 Vibration Tests: